Immigration

 Pre-registration form

 If you are going to live in 's Hertogenbosch (Den Bosch) or Rosmalen, you can fill out a pre-registration form.
-You can get this from our International Office.
 Make sure to bring this upon arrival.

 Immigration law